kaugm/mmwm/README.md

 mmWM is a dynamic window manager that is heavily based off of FrankenWM.
 In fact, it is FrankenWM, but with many _unnecessary_ functions removed (and some unique features added). mmWM is designed to simplify a tiling workflow, with less, more logical hotkeys, and more automated window management.

-mmWM is designed to provide a aesthetic and minimalistic desktop as it prevents window overcrowding.
+mmWM is designed to provide an aesthetic and minimalistic desktop as it prevents window overcrowding.
 If a desktop is _full_, mmWM will open the window on the next desktop.
 Likewise, if a window is the only one on a desktop, mmWM will switch to the previous desktop when the window is killed to speed up your workflow.

 mmWM is lightweight. `smem` outputs USS and PSS at 388k and 473k respectively.